ig33kmor3/aws-eks-workshop/README.md

 # AWS Elastic Kubernetes Service (EKS) Workshop

 This workshop is designed to help users learn Kubernetes on AWS using EKS.
-To start, download the project to a working directory on Cloud9 Workspace:
+To start, download the project to a working directory on AWS Cloud9 Workspace:

 ```bash
 git clone https://github.com/ig33kmor3/aws-eks-workshop.git